Elizabeth-Warren/Spoke/README.md

 - Removed bulk send
 - Phone number management (see below)
 - Reworked dynamic assignment experience, removed support for static assignment
-- Moved message review to the campaign
+- Moved message review to the campaign screen
 - Added the concept of 'labels' for data collection through canned responses
 - Added canned response upload from CSV
+- Reworked navigation and canned response UI for the texter view
 - Rewrote contact uploads to go through S3, which was required to upload large files while running on Lambda
-- Started moving database access direct knex queries in the `db` package
+- Started migrating from thinky to knex queries (see the `src/server/db/README`)
+- Improved error handling
+- Made archiving permanent and added new CLOSED and CLOSED_FOR_INITIAL_SENDS campaign statuses

 ## Running for the first time